hpiwowar/citation11k/analysis/stats.md

 Attribution upon reuse of scientific data is important to reward data creators and document the provenance of research findings.
 In many fields, data attribution commonly takes the form of citation to the paper that described the primary data collection.
 Several prior analyses have found that studies with publicly available datasets do indeed receive a higher number of citations than similar studies without available data, suggesting citations in the context of data reuse.
 In this analysis we look at citation rates while controlling for many known citation predictors, and investigate whether the estimated citation boost is consistent with evidence of data reuse.

 ### Methods and Results
-In a multivariate linear regression on <code class="knitr inline">1.0555 &times; 10<sup>4</sup></code> studies that created gene expression microarray data, we found that studies with data in centralized public repositories received
+In a multivariate linear regression on <code class="knitr inline">10555</code> studies that created gene expression microarray data, we found that studies with data in centralized public repositories received
 <code class="knitr inline">13</code>%
 (95% confidence interval: [<code class="knitr inline">9</code>%
 to <code class="knitr inline">17</code>%)